hoovercj/vscode-power-mode/README.md

 However, after seeing [this list](https://github.com/codeinthedark/awesome-power-mode) and realizing that VS Code was the only modern editor without it, I knew I had to try.
 I couldn't let VS Code live in the shadow of its big brother or Atom.

 I present you, VSCODE POWER MODE!!!
-(NOW WITH BIGGER EXPLOSIONS!)
+(NOW WITH ATOM-LIKE EXPLOSIONS!)

 ![demo](images/demo.gif)

 To enable, add `"powermode.enabled": true` to your settings.

 ## Features:
+* NEW: Atom-like explosions!
-* NEW: BIGGER EXPLOSIONS!
+* NEW: Multiple explosion sets to choose from
 * A combo counter
 * A timer that shows how long until your combo expires
 * Awful explosion gifs and screen shake effect when power mode is reached